JitterSystems/ShadowNet/README.md

     Entropy Harvesting: Restarts haveged to ensure the system has maximum randomness for encryption keys.

     Memory Purge: Upon deactivation, the script drops system caches and clears volatile metadata, leaving no "residue" of the session in RAM.

+10. Entropy IAT (Unpredictable Timing Between Packets Being Sent)

+     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable)

 🚀 Quick Start